 In no time at all, your kid will be requesting fake blood and scary masks as a part of their get-up.
 Before you need the help of a special effects team to get them in costume, try an adorable take on classically spooky Halloween characters.

-2. Lions and elephants and bunnies, oh my.
+2. Lions and elephants and monkeys, oh my.

 There’s nothing sweeter — or more snuggly — than a baby dressed up as a fuzzy animal.
 From the farm to the forest, consider dressing your little one as a baby animal before they’re too old to object.